TNR (Trap-Neuter-Return)

 Caring for community cats extends beyond TNR.
 Providing warm and safe shelters can be life-saving, especially during harsh weather conditions.
 Here are some pointers for constructing effective cat shelters that will significantly enhance the lives of your local community kitties:

-By engaging in TNR and providing shelters, every community member can play a part in creating a sustainable environment for community cats!
+By engaging in TNR and providing shelters, every community member can play a part

 Join Us in Making a Difference

 Your involvement in TNR is valuable, and SOCKS is here to support your endeavor.
 Connect with our TNR Support Group, access resources, and become part of a community striving for a better future for our feline companions.
+Together, we can ensure every cat enjoys the quality of life they deserve.